FabricLabs/soundtrack/docs/api.md

 `:roomSlug\.yourdomain\.tld/chat`
 `GET` retrives a list of the most recent messages, `POST` to create a message.

+## Play
+Moments when a track has been "played" in a Room; there are special rules for when it's considered a play, following last.fm's scrobbling rules.
+Only if more than 30s of a track has been listened to, and counting as a play when 2 minutes or half the track has been played, whichever happens first.

+`:roomSlug\.yourdomain\.tld/plays`
+`GET` retrieves a list of all plays for a room.

+`/:usernameSlug/plays`
+`GET` to retrieve a list of all plays by a specific user.

 ## Source
 Audio sources and their appropriate metadata.
 Not yet functional.